Road Ribbon for Road Safety®

 - Distributing road ribbons through a counter display or at local events.

 - Simply telling people about the campaign and promoting road safety messages.

 - Turn off your mobile phone before driving.

 - Adapt your speed for the weather, light, traffic and road conditions.

-- Belt up when travelling in a vehicle.
+- Buckle up when travelling in a vehicle.

 - Take a break, have a rest or if possible swap drivers.
 Visit one of the many operating Driver Reviver and Coffee Stop locations around the state.

 - If you are planning to drink, arrange a skipper, organise public transport or stay overnight.